theguymeyer/barbot/README.md

 Just like most of my excessively detailed projects, there are a total of 17 3D printed parts plus other custom elements!

-If you enjoyed checking out this project take a look at my project page: www.guymeyer.me
+If you enjoyed checking out this project take a look at [my project page](https://guymeyer.me/projects)